Target Audience: New Analysts

 In linear regression analysis, residuals are the difference between the observed values of the dependent variable and the values predicted by the regression model.

-residuals can be understood as the absence of any discernible patterns, trends,
+The concept of residual randomness can be understood as the absence of discernible patterns, trends,

 or correlations in the residuals.
 The residuals should be